TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-10-03-sharing-is-caring-arbitrary-code-execution-for-breakfast.md

     jmp [rax]
   ```

-The advantage of PCOP/JOP is that they don't rely on the stack, but rather on the state of the registers.
-Instead of stack-based instructions such as `pop` and `ret`, we prefer instructions such as `mov` and `call`.
+The advantage of PCOP/JOP is that they don't rely on the stack, preferring instructions such as `mov` and `call` over stack-based instructions such as `pop` and `ret`.

 - ROP Gadget: `pop rax; ret`.
 - PCOP/JOP Gadget: `mov rax, [rdi+8]; call [rax+0x10]`